Diamond Crowned Queen

 "Diamond Crowned Queen" is a song recorded by American drag queen Raja, which was released on May 3, 2011, through the record label Citrusonic Flavor Recordings.
-This was shortly after he was crowned winner of the third season of the reality competition series RuPaul's Drag Race.
+This was shortly after they were crowned winner of the third season of the reality competition series RuPaul's Drag Race.
 Raja and Anthony Garza wrote the single in collaboration with its producers Eddie Amador and Josh Peace.
-Raja said that he recorded the song due to the close connection between drag and music and his desire to experiment in the medium.
+Raja said that they recorded the song due to the close connection between drag and music and their desire to experiment in the medium.
 Backed by an electronic beat, it is a neo-pop track with lyrics revolving around sexuality.
 The song was noted by music critics for its combination of pop music, techno, and electro music.

 Critical response to "Diamond Crowned Queen" was mixed.
 Although its composition divided music critics, these commentators generally agreed that the song is one of the better tracks released by a RuPaul's Drag Race alumni.
 The single peaked at number 35 on the Billboard Hot Dance Club Songs chart, making Raja the only RuPaul's Drag Race season three contestant to appear on a Billboard chart.
 Austin Young directed the song's music video, which featured Raja in various outfits both in and out of drag.
 American drag queen Raven makes a cameo appearance in the video.
 It received positive attention from media commentators for its style and Raven's inclusion.
 To further promote the single, two remix extended plays (EPs) were released and Raja performed it on the RuPaul's Drag Race tour.